-We anticipate commencing a limited commercial scale campaign for the production of isobutanol in 2014 at our Agri-Energy Facility to demonstrate commercial scale capacity and sell resulting product.
+We commenced a limited commercial scale campaign for the production of isobutanol in 2014 at our Agri-Energy Facility to demonstrate commercial scale capacity and sell the resulting product.
 We expect initial commercial production to be directed to serve the high-purity and chemical-grade markets, to provide introductory volumes to the specialty fuel blendstock markets in the U.S. and to be further processed at a demonstration plant near Houston, Texas, to fulfill contracts for various hydrocarbons applications such as ATJ and PX.
-Upon commencing commercial isobutanol production, we intend to produce and sell isobutanol distiller's grains ("iDGsTM") as an animal feed co-product in the same manner as distiller's grains are sold in the ethanol industry today.
+In 2014, we also began producing and selling isobutanol distiller's grains ("iDGsTM") as an animal feed co-product, in a similar manner as distiller's grains are sold in the ethanol industry today.

-As of December 31, 2013, we have entered into the following agreements:
+As of December 31, 2014, we have entered into the following agreements: